DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Additional Results

 \subsection{Novel View Synthesis}

 Figure \ref{fig: view synthesis 1}, \ref{fig: view synthesis 2}, \ref{fig: view synthesis 3} shows the novel view synthesis results of different objects from the DTU dataset.
 As can be seen from the figures, our method achieves better view synthesis quality compared to MonoSDF on unseen views.
+Table \ref{tab: novel view synthesis} shows the quantitative results.